People who weren’t covered by their health insurance for the cost of Harvoni, the first known drug to cure hepatitis C.

 Attorneys working with ClassAction.org would like to speak to patients who weren’t covered by their health insurance for the cost of Harvoni, the first known drug to cure hepatitis C.

-They have reason to believe some health insurance companies are purposely delaying coverage of this breakthrough medication until the patient has reached later stages of the disease in the hopes he or she will die or switch insurers before the company has to pay for the drug.
-The attorneys believe class action lawsuits could be filed against these health insurers, but first, they need to speak with patients who had this happen to them.
+They are investigating whether some health insurance companies are purposely delaying coverage of this breakthrough medication until the patient has reached later stages of the disease in the hopes he or she will die or switch insurers before the company has to pay for the drug.
+It's possible that class action lawsuits could be filed against these health insurers, but first, the attorneys need to speak with patients who had this happen to them.

 If you were denied coverage for Harvoni, you may be able to help get a class action lawsuit started against your insurance company.